-One of the most astonishing archeological complexes ever discovered, Sacsayhuaman has become an all but compulsory destination in Peru due to its beauty and grandeur.
+One of the most astonishing archeological complexes ever discovered, Sacsayhuaman has become an all-but-compulsory destination in Peru due to its beauty and grandeur.
 People from all over the world gather to revel in the history of the magnificent structure.
-Our all you need to know guide will show you why Sacsayhuaman is a must see on your list of destinations for 2019.
+Our all-you-need-to-know guide will show you why Sacsayhuaman is a must-see on your list of destinations for 2023.
 Make sure that you don’t miss out!

 The archeological complex is located 2 km north of the main square of the city of Cusco and rests 3700 meters above sea level (an extra 300 meters to Cusco centrals 3,399 meters).
 It’s the highest part of the city of Cusco and covers an area of more than 3 thousands hectares, on a hill surrounded by huge mountains.
 The site has beautiful landscapes and is home to a great diversity of plants and animals, as llamas and hawks can also be found here in large numbers.

 Sacsayhuaman (also known as Saksaywaman or Saqsawaman) is a Quechua word that can be translated as: “Saqsay”- “Satisfy”, and “Huaman”-“Hawk”, meaning “the place where the hawk is satisfied”.
 It is believed that the complex was given this name due to the presence of the hawks, and legends tell of the Inca who fed a hawk that landed on his shoulders.
 Current theories argue that the complex served as a fortress as well as a ceremonial center but the truth is that no one is really sure exactly what Sacsayhuaman was before the Spanish invaded, at which point it was used as a fortress.